 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The mountain lion (Puma concolor) is sometimes called cougar, puma, catamount and panther.
+Mountain lions once lived in much of the Eastern United States, but were extirpated from Indiana by the late 1800s.
+The mountain lion (Puma concolor) is sometimes called cougar, puma, catamount and panther.
 Mountain lions once lived in much of the eastern United States.
 They were extirpated from Indiana by the late 1800s.

 Indiana has no breeding population of mountain lions.
-Data collected by the Cougar Network and other states over the past decade suggest mountain lions are appearing outside their traditional Western range.
+However, data collected by the Cougar Network and other states over the past decade suggest mountain lions are appearing outside their traditional Western range.
 This may be the result of an increase in mountain lion numbers in Western states.
 Animals found outside of their Western range are usually young, transient males.
 This reduces the possibility a viable population developing in Indiana.

 The mountain lion is a large, slender cat, with a long rope-like tail.
-Adults are a uniform tan or tawny in color, with a white or cream-colored chin, undersides, and inner legs.
+Adults are a uniform tan or tawny in color, with a white or cream-colored chin, undersides and inner legs.

 Bobcats, feral cats and domestic dogs may be misidentified as mountain lion.
 Below is a list of physical characteristics that distinguish mountain lions from more common species.